SanellaPalangic/AI-ChatBot/README.md

 # AI-ChatBot
-AI ChatBot made using Python, SymPy, and Json.
-Use to solve and learn algebra.
+Work-in-progress AI ChatBot made using Python, SymPy, and JSON.
+This chatbot can be used to solve and learn algebra (thus far), with future goals of being able to compute calculus and physics problems.
+The AI chatbot can solve equations and provide explanations/definitions of algebraic terms.
-Provides Solutions, definitions, and formulas (thus far) GUI using Tkinter